colontaran/power_simulation/README.txt

    - Type "S" to start the simulation.
    - Type "Q" to quit the program.

-4. When selecting to read appliances from a file, use forward slashes '/' or double backslashes '\\' in the file path.

 How to Generate a List of Appliances:
 =====================================
 1. Compile the program using the following command: